 Supernatural aid: Now this is a tricky one, how can you include it if your setting has nothing to do with the supernatural?
 Remember the Hero’s Journey was originally designed for myths, and we modern Homo Sapiens acquired it for more mundane story telling.
 Since this is my post on my blog, I am going to extend this to aid that a normal person could not obtain for one reason or another.

 Wonder Woman’s gifts are pretty obvious on the surface, bracelets made of Athena’s shield, the Golden Lasso of Truth, the God Killer Sword, but we discover it is more than just her items it is her divine nature as a daughter of Zeus.
 Ripley lives in a universe of science, how can she get a super natural gift?
-In the novelization of Alien, she is surprised when Ash gives her the trackers to help follow the xenomorph, noting he didn’t have the equipment to make them himself, and that they didn’t look homemade.
+In the novelization of Alien, she is surprised when Ash gives her the trackers to help follow the xenomorph, noting he didn’t have the partsto make them himself, and that they didn’t look homemade.
 This is an important plot device because if he was prepared enough to bring them, he had to know something was going on beforehand.
+He gift is a logic and comonn sense that seems missing among the rest of the crew.
 Buffy’s gift is her preternatural strength and coordination, it is a supernatural control over her body much like Kamala Khan’s gift is the ability to shape her body and regenerate.
-Alice from Wonderland fame’s gift is the pill and cakes that make her big and little (I know you just thought those were drug references) Project Alice is given psychic powers, from the company that she is going to use them to fight against.
+Alice from Wonderland fame’s gift is the pill and cakes that make her big and little (I know you just thought those were drug references) Project Alice is given psychic powers, from the Umbrellas Corperation, eventually she is going to use these to fight against the company.
 Scully’s supernatural gift is her partnership and relationship with Mulder.
 Now I hated it as much as the next fan when it turned romantic, but let’s face it the first few seasons their platonic relationship not only keep her going but was beyond what most people could hope for from a co-worker.
 Harley Quinn is eventually given super strength and immunity to toxins from Poison Ivy, but her initial gift from Joker is insanity.
 When she becomes cray-cray she could do things that normal people could not.
 I may be stretching hear a bit but The Bride’s gift is that she comes out of the coma with near super human determination.
 And Jyn Erso’s gift is the Force, which is represented in the Kyber Crystal given to her by her mom.